NL33/electron-git/znext.md

 --add a show location button

+--if not project file (tries to open based on local storage, but may have been deleted in mean time)--do error catching

+--if running jxa code, then want to check can run in jxa environment.
+THere is a package for that:  https://github.com/sindresorhus/is-jxa

+--if entering Apple Notes ID into doc, note that the structure seems to be "x-coredata://922A35B9-C523-44DE-8611-CA444607F49E/ICNote/p1076".
+Everything until "/p1076".
+Investigate whether the data before hand is private info that should be protected.
+If so, hide it in the doc.

+--main window.js: when creating a file and creating a paste file, it gets the name from id="nameEntry".
+But that is an id--if you try to create a few files, app will get confused.
+Change this--either make it so you only create one at a time, or make referene to nameEntry more specific

 # contact notes

 if link it to github, could tell them about it to get their support